 Sending your request directly from your inbox enables companies to confirm that any request is coming directly from you.
 They can then action them and respond directly to your inbox.

-Please note that the technology requires full read and write access to your inbox, which allows us to view your email messages and settings and send emails from your account.
+Please note that the technology requires full read and write access to your inbox, which allows us to view your email messages and send emails from your account.
 We only use this technology for the purposes set out above.
 We do not collect any content or personal information from your emails and we will only ever send request emails where you select and confirm this.

 We process this data on the basis of your consent, collected through Google’s OAUTH2 protocol.
 You can revoke this consent at any time by going to https://myaccount.google.com/, clicking on ’Security’, then ‘Manage Third-Party Access’, selecting Rightly from that list, and clicking ‘Remove Access’.